AngusCrookes/Quantum-Walks-and-Quantum-Monte-Carlo/README.md

 circuit.draw(output="mpl")
 ```

-The function `generate_custom_qgb(n, thetas)` generates a more general quantum circuit.
-The additional argument thetas is a list of rotation angles corresponding to the left drop probabilities on each peg.
+The function `generate_custom_qgb(n, thetas)` creates a more general QGB.
+The additional argument thetas is a list of rotation angles corresponding to left drop probabilities on each peg.
 $[\theta_1, \theta_2, \theta_3]$ corresponds $[p_1,p_2,p_3]$ where $\theta_i = 2\arcsin(\sqrt{p_i})$.
 Each peg in the board is numbered from top to bottom, left to right.
 For example, the previous circuit can be reproduced in the following way:

 ```